• Skip to primary navigation

 🥘 Ingredients

-• Digestive Biscuits - The biscuits are crushed up into small pieces and mixed with the melted chocolate.
+Digestive Biscuits - The biscuits are crushed up into small pieces and mixed with melted chocolate.

-• Butter - Salted butter is used in this tiffin recipe, although you could substitute with unsalted if you wished.
+Butter - Salted butter is used in this tiffin recipe, although you could substitute it with unsalted if you prefer.

-• Chocolate Coated Honeycomb - Crushed Cadbury's Crunchie Bars have been used in this version, but any other chocolate coated honeycomb is fine to use too.
+Chocolate Coated Honeycomb - Crushed Cadbury Crunchie Bars have been used in this version, but any other chocolate-coated honeycomb can be used to achieve the same delicious result.

 Overhead shot of chocolate crunchie tiffin, cut into squares with a grey knife.